A lion, two pigs, a Slurpee GTP & a pair of Indy Lotuses

 It’s probably going to appear for general consumption very soon because it’s already been released as a special gift boxed version in Belgium.
 I tried to order one while it was available but the site was in Dutch (Flemish).
 I couldn’t figure out how to order and yes, it’s sold out now.
 That doesn’t mean that it won’t appear in a normal Spark box in the near future.
 Watch your inbox and your favorite dealer website for a heads-up upon its release because it’s bound to sell very fast.

 SPECIAL NOTE: Following hot on posting this article, I received an email from that Dutch (not Belgian) dealer’s website!
 Herewith his note: We, GPworld, are responsible for the Spark special edition of Jan Lammers’ lion car, which is sold out.
 A second version will come out this year (different race), but still with the lion.
-Once again as a special edition for GPworld.
-Again in a giftbox.
+Once again as a special edition for GPworld and again in a giftbox.
 As Spark’s policy is to never produce the same car again, these versions will not become available in their regular range of models. http://www.gpworld.nl

 Two pigs you’ll eat up